 And yet there is something special about our moment in time.

 We are experiencing a non-linearity which renders many of the existing predictions about society based on extrapolation useless.
 The space of the possible is expanding rapidly due to the extraordinary power of digital technologies which deliver the universality of computation at zero marginal cost.
-I explain this particular power of digital technology in the first chapter.

 Humanity has encountered two similar non-linearities previously.
-The first was the invention of agriculture which ended the Forager Age and brought us into the Agrarian Age.
-The second was the Enlightenment which took us out of our state of ignorance about nature and helped usher in the Industrial Age.
+The first was the invention of agriculture, which ended the Forager Age and brought us into the Agrarian Age.
+The second was the Enlightenment, which took us out of our state of ignorance about nature and helped usher in the Industrial Age.

-Imagine foragers trying to predict what society would look like in the agrarian age.
+Imagine foragers trying to predict what society would look like in the Agrarian Age.
 Cities, rulers, armies all would have come as a surprise.
 Similarly much of what we have today, from modern medicine to computer technology would look like magic from the perspective of most people from as recently as the mid-1900s.
 Not just the existence of handheld mobile phones would have been hard to foresee but even more so their widespread availability and affordability.

 World After Capital has two goals.
 The first goal is to establish that we are in fact experiencing a third such non-linearity.
 The key argument will be that each prior time the space of the possible grew rapidly, the binding scarcity constraint for humanity shifted.
 The invention of agriculture shifted scarcity from food to land.
 Industrialization in turn shifted scarcity from land to capital.
 Now digital technologies are shifting scarcity from capital to attention.
 Scarcity here refers to humanity's ability to meet everyone's basic needs.

 The second goal is to propose an approach for facilitating the transition from an industrial society (scarce capital) to a knowledge society (scarce attention).
-Getting this right is critical for humanity as the two previous shifts were marked by massive turmoil and upheaval, including two World Wars in the transition from the agrarian age to the industrial age.
+Getting this right is critical for humanity as the two previous shifts were marked by massive turmoil and upheaval, including two World Wars in the transition from the Agrarian Age to the Industrial Age.
 Already we are seeing signs of increasing conflict within societies and between beliefs across the world.

 So how should we deal with this third transformation?
 What can we do now if, as I claim, we can't make good predictions?